IzumiChino/HmoePioneer/README.md

 HmoePioneer is a program made by [Hmoegirl.cyou](https://hmoegirl.cyou/Mainpage) for Windows that protects the TCP connections from being interfered.

 ## Run as Client

-run HmoePioneer.exe to start the program
+run HmoePioneer.exe to start the program.

 ## Run as Service

-run startup.bat to install the service
+run startup.bat, then follow the tips to finish the installation.

 ## How to configure
 ```